 She’s been an icon for women’s rights since the 1960’s and has never stopped championing change.
 In her own personal account, meet another side to the renowned activist and advocate Gloria Steinem.

 In the UK, Special K Cereals & Cereal Bars (excluding Biscuit Moments) contain ≥ 15% of the nutrient reference value of vitamins B3, B6 and B9, which contribute to the reduction of tiredness and fatigue.
+Special K Strong Recipes percentage nutrient reference value will vary depending on customisation.
 Enjoy as part of a varied & balanced diet and a healthy lifestyle.
-This statement applies to Special K Cereals & Cereal Bars in the UK only.
 Special K products in other countries may differ.